scottrini/OctoPrint-PrusaLevelingGuide/README.md

 - [Bed Leveling without Wave Springs](https://github.com/PrusaOwners/prusaowners/wiki/Bed_Leveling_without_Wave_Springs) obviously I would not have written this plugin without this awesome mod/guide
 - [OctoPrint-PrusaMeshMap](https://github.com/PrusaOwners/OctoPrint-PrusaMeshMap) This is the plugin I used previously to adjust my bed.
 It works, but I wanted something a little more automated.
 Some of the code for detecting g81 response was used from this plugin.
 - [g81_level_guide](https://gitlab.com/gnat.org/g81_level_guide) I like the idea of this script because it automates the process, but I didn't like that it clears my preheat when connecting and that it was a pain to get running on a pi.
 The idea inspired me to write this plugin.
+- [g81_relative](https://github.com/pcboy/g81_relative) This is the site I originally used for converting my g81 values to relative numbers.
+This is what inspired me to add all the different calculation types.

 ## Setup